 This chapter addresses issues relating to user-level and kernel-level device drivers under RedHawk Linux.
-It includes information about functionality added to RedHawk Linux that facilitates writing device drivers as well as real-time performance issues.
+It includes information about added functionality that facilitates writing device drivers as well as real-time performance issues.
 Prior knowledge of how to write Linux-based device drivers is assumed.